Joe-mama131/Billy-Clicker-News/README.md

 you can now hide the saving/loading buttons! press q to hide/show

+UPDATE 1.4

+Added music changer

+Added more codes

+Added worlds (obtain 5 rebirths for the next world.
+Each world gives you starter clicks each rebirth and there are currently 20 to collect.)

+Added Thumbnail

+Replaced the no music setting with the no effects setting

 # EXTRAS

 Check other games i have made for codes!